rmello4d/TheSustainableDeveloper/README.md

 Sorry.

-Rather, The Sustainable Developer understands how to better use and manipulate its own personal energy.
+Rather, The Sustainable Developer understands how to better use his own personal energy.
 His body and mind get clear.
 Then, he can enjoy this knowledge by increasing his focus on daily tasks and at work.

 The Sustainable Developer is making the act of coding special to his body and mind.